 2020-2021 Koerner collaborated again with Bruno Latour on the interdisciplinary exhibition “Critical Zones” mounted at the Center for Art and Media in Karlsruhe in 2020-2022.
 His contribution to the show consisted of a small experimental exhibition within the exhibition of paintings—borrowed from the Kunsthalle Karlsruhe—related to the Romantic concept of Erdkunde (“earth tidings”) and dialoguing with the art installations adjacent to it.
 Koerner's current scholarly research concerns art in states of siege or exception, with particular reference to the work of Hieronymus Bosch, Max Beckmann, and Kentridge.
 He is also collaborating on a exhibition of the art of William Blake, co-curating the section devoted to Philipp Otto Runge.
 His most recent article, co-authored with Tamara Morsel-Eisenberg and published in Critical Inquiry, recasts—in concrete human terms—the story of Andrea Mantegna's famed Madonna of Victory through hitherto unknown evidence uncovered in the archives of Jewish legal discourse.
 Koerner delivered, in January 2022, the delayed 2021 Linbury Lecture at the National Gallery in London.
 Given conjuction with the major exhibition "Dürer's Journeys: Travels of a Renaissance Artist," the talk will explored "Dürer's Mobility"—the movement of Albrecht Dürer's imagery, person and products.
 Here's a link to the lecture, which (expanded) will be published in 2022 as a book: https://www.youtube.com/watch?v=FqsCni1i9AY

 From his early book on Daedalus and Icarus (1983), which explores mythic relations between an artist-parent and his child, via his historical work on subjectivity in the Renaissance (self-portraiture) and Romanticism (landscape painting), through his current work on art in a state of siege, Koerner’s work has a strong autobiographical dimension.
-However, autobiography reaches towards collective memory as transmitted, most immediately, through family ties, as Koerner explored in his visual essay “Family Portrait” https://www.youtube.com/watch?v=CJmSmhnLi0U&t=3193s
+However, his personal stories reach towards collective memory as transmitted, most immediately, through family ties, as Koerner explored in his visual essay “Family Portrait” https://www.youtube.com/watch?v=CJmSmhnLi0U&t=3193s

-In the academic year 2022-23, Koerner will be HAA's Director of Graduate Studies.
-He will give the John and Dominique de Menil Distinguished Seminar in Art History at Rice University.
+In the academic year 2022-23, will give the John and Dominique de Menil Distinguished Seminar in Art History at Rice University.
 He has been collaborating with Jennifer Homans on a project on movement in the visual arts and dance to be launched at NYU's Center for Ballet and the Arts.
 In Spring 2023 he will be a Guest Fellow at the American Academy in Berlin.